NVIDIA/sentiment-discovery/README.md

 python generate.py --load_model <path2classifier.pt>t --gen_length 1000      #generates 1000-token long text from a given model
 ```

-Beyond that, this script can also be used to analyze activation heatmaps of a particular sentiment neuron given a trained AND transfered language model. **TEMPORARILY DEPRECATED**
+Beyond that, this script can also be used to analyze activation heatmaps of a particular sentiment neuron given a trained AND transfered language model.

 By default the maximally contributing neuron during past regression transfers is used to generate these heatmaps (as seen below)